RakhithJK/roundcube-roundcubemail-wiki/Installation.md

 ```
   4. run `php composer.phar install --no-dev`

+You also have to download JavaScript dependencies by running `bin/install-jsdeps.sh` from Roundcube root directory.

 > Please note that this requires shell access to the webserver.
 If you don't have that,
 > download the "complete" package and copy the `vendor` directory into the Roundcube
 > installation directory.
 That already contains all the dependencies you'd otherwise